pnuehrenberg/vassi/docs/source/5_feature_extraction.rst

 .. note ::

     In the example above, speed is a temporal feature and needs some padding (:code:`step // 2`) to align with other features, therefore the first values are repeated.
-    Feature names can not distinguish between actor and recipient because they are calculated using the same function.
+    Feature names are independent of the input trajectory, so cannot differentiate between actor and recipient in the example above.

 Using feature extractors
 ------------------------